 - Experience using CRM on a daily basis

 The right sales development representatives (SDRs) have the potential to transform your sales results.
-These professionals can improve morale on your team and give you the boost you need to crush your targets.
+These professionals can improve the morale of your team and give you the boost you need to crush your targets.

 If you need a helping hand with sourcing the most qualified leads, be sure to learn more about UpLead today.